55

 1993

-After his departure from WWE in 2018, Jericho signed with New Japan Pro-Wrestling (NJPW), where he became a one-time IWGP Intercontinental Champion, and becoming the first man to have held both the WWE and IWGP Intercontinental Championships.
-Jericho joined AEW in January 2019 and became the inaugural holder of the AEW World Championship in August of that year.
-All totalled, between ECW, WCW, WWE, NJPW and AEW, Jericho has held 36 championships (including seven World Championships, and 10 Intercontinental Championships).
+After his departure from WWE in 2018, Jericho signed with New Japan Pro-Wrestling (NJPW), where he became a one-time IWGP Intercontinental Champion, becoming the first man to have held both the WWE and IWGP versions of the Intercontinental Championship.
+In January 2019, Jericho signed with All Elite Wrestling (AEW) and became the inaugural holder of the AEW World Championship in August of that year.
+While in AEW, Jericho would also capture the ROH World Championship, the main title of AEW's sister promotion Ring of Honor, twice and the FTW Championship.

-In 1999, Jericho became lead vocalist of heavy metal band Fozzy, who released their eponymous debut album the following year.
+In 1999, Jericho became the lead vocalist of the heavy metal band Fozzy, who released their eponymous debut album the following year.
 The group's early work is composed largely of cover versions, although they have focused primarily on original material from their third album, All That Remains (2005), onward.
-Jericho has also appeared on numerous television shows over the years, including the 2011 season of Dancing With the Stars.
+Jericho has also appeared on numerous television shows over the years, including the 2011 season of Dancing with the Stars.
 He hosted the ABC game show Downfall, the 2011 edition of the Revolver Golden Gods Awards, and the UK's Metal Hammer Golden Gods Awards in 2012 and 2017.

 Gender